Skip to content Skip to footer

 Pictures tell stories so think about what the image you want to make is and how that links to your demands.
 We can help you plan an action if you’ve not done this before.

-If they’ve still not boycotted fossil banks, then you’ll need to think about how you can increase the pressure on your target.
+If they’ve still not boycotted deadly banks, then you’ll need to think about how you can increase the pressure on your target.

 There are loads of other ways you can make sure your campaign doesn’t slip off the organisation’s radar, including letter writing, phone calls, through social media and going back to do more creative actions and pickets.